 Furthermore, the coupons received can be used to pay additional travel expenses not covered by the travel package, such as meals, transportation and souvenir shopping.
 Note, however, that the coupons can be used only at registered businesses.

 The campaign applies only to daytrip travel packages sold by registered travel agents.
 The packages have to include 1) transport starting and ending at the same place on the same day and 2) at least some form of travel service besides transport in the destination area, e.g. meals or activities.
 For example, it does not cover 1-day bus tours that do not include any activities at the destination.

 How many times can I use the campaign?

 There is no limit on how many trips you can make during the campaign period.
 However, there is a limit of seven nights per trip that can be covered, meaning that those traveling for more than eight days are not able to profit from the campaign from the 8th night.
-The campaign is currently slated to run through January 31, 2021, and there is a possibility that it will get extended.

 How can I use it?

 There are mainly two ways to profit from the campaign:

 - Book a stay at a registered hotel through the hotel, a travel agent or a reservation website that participates in the campaign.